OleHolmNielsen/ITwiki/Email.rst

 DTU webmail service
 ==========================

-For web browser access to your DTU mail please use the Office365_ OWA_ webmail service:
+For web browser access to your DTU mailbox please use the Office365_ OWA_ webmail service:

   https://outlook.office365.com

 or:

   https://outlook.office.com

+This is documented in this `Inside page <https://www.inside.dtu.dk/en/medarbejder/it-og-telefoni/it-support-og-kontakt/guides/adgang-til-webmail>`_.

 The previous OWA_ site https://mail.dtu.dk **does not work** reliably for login to the Office365_ mailboxes.